Here’s a given: You want your bar or restaurant to grow.

 As a general rule, combined COGS and labor cost should not exceed 65% of gross revenue.

 There are a lot of inferences a business can make with an up-to-date P&L sheet.
 And a large part of having accurate P&L reporting is having accurate inventory.
-You should also check out our free restaurant break even point calculator for further guidance.
+You should also check out our free restaurant break even point calculator and learn how to calculate ROI for further guidance.

 That’s where a perpetual inventory system like BinWise Pro comes in.
 It integrates seamlessly with POS systems and accounting software.
 It also has an easy-to-use restaurant chart of accounts.